Simone Weil (1909—1943)

 As an intellectual or theoretical stance, all this was unobjectionable, even admirable.
 However, it could not be simply and completely an intellectual or theoretical stance, for ethical life was also and fundamentally, a practical matter.
 Marx himself had insisted on this.
 He said, “the philosophers have only interpreted the world in various ways; the point, however, is to change it.”
 To change it in an ethical direction and from an ethical stance, however, one had to do more than simply say or think that one understood the oppression, and so the suffering, one sought to identify, alleviate, and eliminate.
 This was the problem with “the major Bolshevik leaders,” for they pretended “to create a free working class and yet none of them—definitely not Trotsky, and neither I think, Lenin… have… stepped foot into a factory and therefore have the least idea of the real conditions which determine the servitude or freedom of the workers.”

-Obligations might be acknowledged, even fought for in revolutionary struggle, but to be truly recognised as the obligations, they were they had to penetrate.
+Obligations might be acknowledged, even fought for in revolutionary struggle, but to be truly recognised as the obligations, they had to penetrate.
 The point was particularly clear with suffering.
 For to acknowledge suffering as an ethical reality, it was not enough to endorse the description “so and so is suffering,” for that might be done by an entirely disinterested or impartial observer; rather, one needed to be penetrated by that suffering, and, out of the practical necessity involved in that penetration, to do what one could to meet the obligation that suffering imposed.

 Here lay the real problem, and one that only came home to Weil when, in an effort to live up to and to live out her ethical vision, she went to work with those she saw at the time as most clearly as of the class of those “who obey”: oppressed, menial, piece-working factory labourers.
 In this decision and project, she meant to place herself “on the side of the oppressed,” to “feel with them,” and so to understand and to act.
 Here she would live—and in living, demonstrate—the fundamental penetrative point of the ethical, of obligation, in (and into) the realm of force.

 What happened, however, was that she found—in others and in herself—something that seemed to tear the realm of force and the ethical life irretrievably apart: she discovered that suffering that is affliction (malheur, literally “calamitous misfortune”).
-The suffering that “seared the soul.”
+The suffering “seared the soul.”

 It was affliction that turned her moral philosophy away from the conventional and that led her to speak of ethical life in religious terms; and it was affliction that made, or allowed, her to see that what made a human being sacred, what made them the kind of being whose suffering counted, was no ascriptive empirical fact about them, no matter how essential to their “personality,” but was, rather, the impersonal in them.